How Do You Make Your Comics?

 Posted Feb 01 2012 - 09:39 AM

 Looking for a Bionicle Beanie.
 Black one with the symbol on it.
-The one I had since childhood was lost at sea (no joke).
-Please let me know if you have one.
-Will purchase/trade.
+Contact me if you are willing to sell

 Posted Feb 03 2012 - 01:13 PM